SAP-samples/kyma-runtime-extension-samples/custom-component-dapr/README.md

 redis-replicas-1    1/1     Running   0          22s
 ```

->>🔎 **Observation** - The deployment of Redis also created Kubernetes secrets that we can use to interact with Redis via Dapr.
+>>🔎 **Observation** - The deployment of Redis also created a Kubernetes secret containing the password to access Redis.
+We can use to interact with Redis via Dapr.

 🎉 **Congratulations** - you have a Redis store running on Kyma.